mark-h-meng/flap/README.md

 ### THIS REPO IS IMPLEMENTED BASED ON A PUBLIC PROJECT https://github.com/pps-lab/fl-analysis

+*The configuration below is copied from the fl-analysis project, please also credit the original repo. for any reproducing scientific work.*

 ## Set up the execution

 Step 1: Configure your Python (3.7) + tensorflow 2.5.0 environment